Understanding Bond Returns

 And your stock-to-bond ratio is the main risk lever in your portfolio.

 Bonds are there to balance out your stocks.
-Stocks are better at delivering the returns you want out of your portfolio, but they’re also a lot riskier.
-Your bonds help you rein in that risk so you end up with a portfolio that will help you stay disciplined over the long term.
+Stocks are better at delivering the returns you want from your portfolio but also a lot riskier.
+Your bonds help you rein in that risk, so you end up with a portfolio that will help you stay disciplined over the long term.

 McLean Asset Management Corporation (MAMC) is a SEC registered investment adviser.
 The content of this publication reflects the views of McLean Asset Management Corporation (MAMC) and sources deemed by MAMC to be reliable.
 There are many different interpretations of investment statistics and many different ideas about how to best use them.
 Past performance is not indicative of future performance.
 The information provided is for educational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy or sell securities.
 There are no warranties, expressed or implied, as to accuracy, completeness, or results obtained from any information on this presentation.
 Indexes are not available for direct investment.
 All investments involve risk.